isovera/foia-api-enhancements/docroot/modules/custom/foia_upload_xml/README.md

             - '1'
 ```

-These processes extract their respective values as from the migration
+These processes extract their respective values from the migration
 lookup.
 At this point, the original array of values from the `component_va
 ` source field: